mgr-inz-rafal/tubac/README.md

 In addition to the commands listed below compiler fully supports:
 * Arithmetic expressions with parenthesis
 * Integer arrays (single and double dimension)
+* Strings (assignment with all kinds of indexing, no comparison yet...)

 ### Atari Basic
 |Command|Status|Comment|